Preparing for Your Class Experience

 What happens if my family has to miss a class?

 *If you or your child displays symptoms of illness, such as fever, excessive coughing or runny nose that would hinder your child's participation in class or expose others to something contagious, please stay home and let your family recuperate.
 Each session includes a complimentary make-up class video in order to encourage families to help our musical community stay healthy.
-Class participants will receive specific Covid guidelines with current guidance from the health department with their tuition payment invoices and in the welcome newsletter sent the first week of class.
+Class participants will receive Covid guidelines with current guidance from the health department with their tuition payment invoices and in the welcome newsletter sent the first week of class.

 * No tuition refunds are given after the first day of class; however, a credit towards future tuition may be granted in exceptional circumstances at the discretion of the LCMT Director.
-If a class for the session is cancelled, refunds (less amount for materials and classes taught) will be made available for those who cannot enroll in an alternate time slot.
+If a class for the session is canceled, refunds (less amount for materials and classes taught) will be made available for those who cannot enroll in an alternate time slot.